NickvisionApps/Application/CONTRIBUTING.md

 - Brackets `{}` should be placed on individual new lines and never inline.
     - This applies for any type of structure (`if`, `switch`, `class`, etc...) that requires brackets.
     - *Single-line if statements should also be wrapped by brackets.*
-- Proper indentation using tab spacing.
+- Proper indentation using spacing with spaces and not tabs.

 ## Join The Project Team